6. Sarah (Sally) Nuchols

 31. i Thomas Lamar Nuchols b.
 20 Jun 1875.

 A.J.
 Nuchols moved all over Blount County.
 He and his children knew a lot of people and shared their memories with others.
-A. J. would go to Everett High School and share stories about living after the Civil War.
+He would go to Everett High School and share stories about living after the Civil War.

 In the Maryville Times, Thursday, May 14, 1925, was the following: